Finding Stability and Opportunity Amid Economic Uncertainty

 Regardless of senior management’s bias toward where work should be located, the organization needs to pay close attention to remote and hybrid work realities in the marketplace.
 This is a time to focus on retaining “A player” talent.
 It is a time to upgrade executive capabilities and boost executive bench strength.

 Disruption and congestion risk considerations should be equated with the traditional quality, cost and time factors that have shaped supply chains in the past.
-Public health responses to pandemic spikes in different countries, the Ukrainian war and the focus on achieving net-zero carbon targets have altered the fundamentals underlying globalization.
+Public health responses to pandemic spikes in different countries, the Ukrainian war and the focus on achieving net-zero carbon targets have altered the fundamentals underlying globalisation.
 Emphasis on resiliency is giving rise to such supply options as friend-shoring, near-shoring and reshoring.

 The board chair should allocate sufficient agenda time to cover innovation strategy and culture while encouraging open discussion on direction and progress with management.
 Such discussions should be supported with appropriate metrics.
 Digital technologies such as artificial intelligence factor strongly into innovation initiatives.
 Open innovation options should be considered to unlock fresh opportunities.
 Attention should be given to enabling a hybrid workforce model to facilitate resiliency.
 As these initiatives are pursued, companies should pay heed to cybersecurity, the increased risk to data and the implied brand promise around trust.
 The importance of the chief technology officer is elevated in times such as these when stakes are high in making the right bets with finite resources.